ACRES Commercial (ACR) Gains As Market Dips: What You Should Know

-Heading into today, shares of the commercial real estate investment trust had lost 2.14% over the past month, lagging the Finance sector's gain of 5.5% and the S&P 500's gain of 7% in that time.
+Coming into today, shares of the commercial real estate investment trust had lost 2.27% in the past month.
+In that same time, the Finance sector gained 2.23%, while the S&P 500 gained 3.6%.

 Investors will be hoping for strength from ACRES Commercial as it approaches its next earnings release.
-The company is expected to report EPS of $0.45, up 104.55% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $12.2 million, up 2.61% from the year-ago period.
+In that report, analysts expect ACRES Commercial to post earnings of $0.45 per share.
+This would mark year-over-year growth of 104.55%.
+Our most recent consensus estimate is calling for quarterly revenue of $12.2 million, up 2.61% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for ACRES Commercial.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for ACRES Commercial.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-ACRES Commercial currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+ACRES Commercial is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, ACRES Commercial is holding a Forward P/E ratio of 4.92.
-This valuation marks a discount compared to its industry's average Forward P/E of 8.23.
+Digging into valuation, ACRES Commercial currently has a Forward P/E ratio of 5.09.
+Its industry sports an average Forward P/E of 8.03, so we one might conclude that ACRES Commercial is trading at a discount comparatively.

 The REIT and Equity Trust industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 187, putting it in the bottom 26% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 181, which puts it in the bottom 29% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.